Build Muscle With Strengthening Exercises

 How Quickly Do Resistance Exercises Work?

-Allow about two weeks for your muscles to get used to resistance exercise.
+It takes about 2 weeks for your muscles to get used to resistance exercise.
 During this time, allow for a day or two off for rest after training.
-It's during the "rest period" that your muscles strengthen.
-If you work out daily, you will end up exhausted and sore, increasing the risk of injury, strains, and sprains.

 Listen to Your Body

-Most important, listen to your body.
 If the weight or movement feels like it's too much, then it's too much.
 Stop, and let your body rest.
 The next time you work out, start with a lower weight (or no weight).
-You should feel like you're challenging yourself without causing too much stress to your muscles, heart, and joints.
-Now, go for it!
+You should feel like you're challenging yourself without causing too much stress on your body.